Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Remember: It is the tenant’s responsibility to keep the unit clean and to prepare properly for treatment.

+When Hi-Tech Pest Control arrives, be open about your situation.
 If you recently moved or bought used furniture, mention it — honesty allows our technicians to target the true source of the infestation.

 Our proven, 40-year-refined treatment system removes all bed bugs in just one visit, and 100% of the time we can save and clean infested furniture.